 Marriage dissolution trials are public.
 Both spouses must air their “dirty laundry” for everyone to see.
 Family law mediation, on the other hand, is completely confidential.
 There is no court reporter, no one in the gallery, and no jury.

 Additionally, mediation’s structure is much more civil than a divorce trial.
 Since the parties spend most of their time in separate rooms, there is no emotional confrontation.
 Such climactic showdowns might provide some immediate closure, but they often cause long-term damage, especially to young children.

 Mediation’s civility has another aspect as well.
 In many cases, mediation is empowering.
 Spouses reason that if they can talk about their problems once, they can do so again.
 This aspect is also a factor in the final C, which is. . .

 Many people have issues with authority.
 It is difficult to accept a divorce order that a judge delivered when that judge knew little or nothing about the family.

 During mediation, there is no judge.
 The third-party mediator, who is usually an unaffiliated Rolling Meadows divorce lawyer, plays only a limited role.
 So, the marriage dissolution litigants feel like they have more control over the outcome.
 That feeling of control usually means increased voluntary compliance.
 As a result, there are fewer motions to enforce and motions to modify.

 Reach Out to an Assertive Lawyer

 Family law mediation usually works, and it is almost always at least worth a try.
-For a free consultation with an experienced Rolling Meadows divorce attorney, contact the Delaney Heckman Convenient payment plans are available.
+For a free consultation with an experienced Rolling Meadows divorce attorney, contact the Andrea Heckman Law Convenient payment plans are available.